mcappola/WindowsFileUtilities/README.md

 addtopath.cmd                : Adds current directory to your path.

-filelist.cmd                 : Lists all files that match the extention used as the first argument.
-Saves output to a single text file.

-filelist_r.cmd               : Recursively lists all files in a directory tree that match the extention used as the first argument.
-Saves output to a single text file.
+filelist.cmd                 : Lists all files in a directory to single text file based on user input.
+Allows for subdirectory recursion.

 filesmash.cmd                : Appends file contents to a single file based on user input.
 Allows for subdirectory recursion.

 go.cmd                       : Use in conjunction with mark.cmd.
 Quickly changes directory to a location that was previously saved with mark.cmd.
-Re-implementation of code written by Andreas Thurnherr for Windows.
+My Windows implementation of code originally written by Andreas Thurnherr.

 gunzip_all.cmd               : Unzips all files that were compressed with the gzip utility in a directory.